lurbano/rpi-led-strip/README.md

 # Set up Raspberry Pi

 [Set up instructions](PI_SETUP.md)
-* Used these [instructions](PI_SETUP.md) to install the operating system on your Pi and allow it to connect to your local network.
+* Use these [instructions](PI_SETUP.md) to install the operating system on your Pi and allow it to connect to your local network.

 # Install LED specific software: neopixel and rpi_ws281x